Responsible Safari Tips

 Sudden movements and loud noises can startle wildlife.
 Move slowly and speak quietly to avoid disturbing animals in their natural habitat.

-- Limit Vehicle Numbers: Choose operators that limit the number of vehicles at sightings
+Avoid driving off-road to prevent habitat damage.
+Choose operators that limit the number of vehicles at sightings.

 Photography Ethics

-Environmental Impact Reduction
+Minimize Environmental Impact

 After Your Safari